Small Steps for Your Health

 To succeed at making lifestyle changes you need to answer YES to the question, "Are you ready, willing, and able to change?"
-The experts say that for people to change, making the change must be important to them.
-In other words, you must have good reasons to change.
-For example, maybe you want to live long enough to see your grandchildren grow up.
 You must have more reasons to change than reasons not to change.
-The experts also say that you must be confident—believe that you can change.

 What are You Ready, Willing, and Able to Change?

-To answer this next question, think about your current eating and activity habits.
+Think about your current eating and activity habits.
 What foods do you buy?
 How active are you?
 Try to keep honest food records for a few days to get a true picture of what you eat.
 Based on your current habits, start with a few changes that are easy to tackle.
 Pick some changes that you want to do the most, and that will make the biggest impact.
 Perhaps choose one change in your eating habits and another in activity.
-Remember; don’t try to change everything at once.
+Remember you don’t need to change everything at once.

 Did You Succeed?

 The last step is to see how you did at making the change.
-Once the time you set is over, look at the goals you set.
-Ask yourself these questions: Did you succeed?
-Did you set your sights too high?
-Did something happen in your life to keep you from being successful?
+Ask yourself these questions: Did I succeed?
+Did I set my sights too high?
+Did something happen in my life to keep me from being successful?
 If you were successful, give yourself a BIG pat on the back.
 (Or maybe a trip to the movies!)

 Wait, you are not done!
 Making a change for two weeks or a month does not mean that it will stick for life.
-It's so easy to slip back to your old ways.
-Practice the new habits faithfully.
-It will take months before they become your way of life.
+It's easy to slip back into old habits.
+Keep practicing your new habits.
+It may take time before they’re part of your daily life.
 If you weren't successful, try again.
-Revise your goals or choose easier ones.
-Make sure they contain the four parts of setting a goal that's within reach.
-Make sure you want to make changes in this area and that you believe you can.
+Revise your goals if you need to.
+Make sure you’re setting S.M.A.R.T. goals that are within reach.

 What is Your Next Step?

-Start the lifestyle change cycle again.
 Choose some new goals to work on.
-Slowly, goal by goal, over time you'll be eating healthier and being more active... and you'll be at a healthier weight.
-You'll also be on your road to preventing or delaying type 2 diabetes.
+Slowly, goal by goal, over time you'll be eating healthier and staying more active.
+You'll also be on your road to preventing or delaying diabetes or its complications.